 You should retain all evidence to support your change of domicile.
 Ideally a domicile file should be maintained.
 It is amazing how quickly memories fade.
 At some point you or your executors may need to recall facts and provide evidence to support your tax position.

 Overall, it is important to ask yourself, “where is my home”, and if the answer is Cayman and nowhere else, you may be well on your way to becoming non-UK domiciled.
 If HMRC examines your domicile status, they will scrutinize every aspect of your life (and possibly your parent’s life as well as your husband's life if you are a woman who married before 1974).
-The times they are most likely to examine your domicile status are in the event of your death or if you establish a trust.

 You will have a hard time proving that you intend to live in Cayman indefinitely if you don't have Permanent Residence.
 However, this is a subtle point and even if you are restricted in your ability to stay in Cayman, if your intention to remain in Cayman is fixed, you may well achieve non-UK domiciled status.
 If you have lived in Cayman for many years and then decide to move to another country, your domicile of origin may revert immediately.
 This is unless you immediately acquire another domicile of choice elsewhere.
 Finally, if you live in Cayman but have a couple of homes elsewhere (eg Florida and France) and spend time in all of those places, HMRC may try and argue that you cannot decide where you intend to live permanently and that your domicile of origin remains in place.